abhishekagarwal87/storm/documentation/Clojure-DSL.md

 That's all there is to the Clojure DSL.
 To submit topologies in remote mode or local mode, just use the `StormSubmitter` or `LocalCluster` classes just like you would from Java.

-To create topology configs, it's easiest to use the `backtype.storm.config` namespace which defines constants for all of the possible configs.
+To create topology configs, it's easiest to use the `org.apache.storm.config` namespace which defines constants for all of the possible configs.
 The constants are the same as the static constants in the `Config` class, except with dashes instead of underscores.
 For example, here's a topology config that sets the number of workers to 15 and configures the topology in debug mode:

 ```clojure
 {TOPOLOGY-DEBUG true